macOS Sierra Stuck on Apple Logo & Won’t Boot? Here’s The Fix

 Indeed, it’s recommended to get rid of any extraneous .kext files from:

-If the above methods didn’t work for you, chances are there’s something wrong with your Mac hardware, most probably hard drive.
+If the above methods didn’t work for you, chances are there’s something wrong with your Mac hardware, most probably the hard drive.
 In this case, you may want your Mac to resolve some fixable issues that hard drive can suffer.
+For this:

-We hope you fix the macOS Sierra reboot loop issue before trying the last step.
+We hope you’ll be able to fix the macOS Sierra reboot loop issue before trying the last step.
 Best luck!